Cupham/uAALGateway/README.md

 	3. Yasuo TAN (JAIST): advisor

 ## Credits
-The ECHONET Lite middleware library is developed by Yoshiki Makino
+The ECHONET Lite middleware library([echowand](https://github.com/ymakino/echowand)) is developed by Yoshiki Makino

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.